 Other encryption methods are also used, a lot of which can’t be bypassed, or which could be, depending on which computer geek you know, but there’s a reason for this ultra-secretive hiding-out.
 Words like child pornography and very-much-worse-than-mafia crime stuff spring to mind.
 Would you really want to go there?
 Well, I certainly wouldn’t.
 Suffice it to say, stay away.

 Then, the Deep Web.
 This includes the Dark Web in its groupings, but what it means is that it is home to all web pages that search engines can’t access.
 What you will find is run-of-the-mill stuff, say sites that are in the trial mode before going live, encrypted bank accounts, sensitive lawyer material, security material – things that you’d probably expect to be hidden away.
 This is really nothing sinister – well, not on the surface anyway, and far more non-lethal than the Dark Web.

 What I’m talking about here is, as I say, on the surface.
 The Dark and Deep webs are very big.
-I tend to think of them resembling the black holes in outer space.
-I suspect there’s far more to them than meets the eye, and things going on that no-one knows about.
+I tend to think of them as resembling the black holes in outer space.
+I suspect there’s far more to them than meets the eye, and things going on that no one knows about.
 Maybe the hackers do, maybe they don’t.
 Maybe they’ve ended up in the Bermuda triangle.
 Who knows?